Michaelpku/PHBS_TQFML/README.md

 - This data set includes 201 instances of one class and 85 instances of another class.
 - The instances are described by 9 attributes, some of which are linear and some are nominal.
+- Eight missing values in Node-caps attribute and one missing value in Breast-quadr attribute.
 - Attribute Information:
   1. Class: no-recurrence-events, recurrence-events
   2. Age: 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80-89, 90-99.